dank-meme-dealership/chess-tac-toe/README.md

     -> Firebase/Firestore

     -> Auto deploy from Github to Heroku.
-See it live here: https://chesstactoe.herokuapp.com/

 ### Gameplay